KEY TAKEAWAYS

 Travel insurance Coverage for up to 60-day trips for business-related travel

-Employee Assistance Programs (EAPs) Confidential counseling services
+Employee Assistance Programs (EAPs) Confidential counselling services

 Wellness programs Annual reimbursement of up to $300 per employee for fitness-related expenses